brandonscholet/HashKitty/README.md

 # HashcatHerder

-HashcatHerder is a user-friendly Python wrapper designed to provide an easy hashcat setup experience for both beginners and experienced users.
+HashcatHerder is a user-friendly Python wrapper designed to provide an easy hashcat experience for both beginners and experienced users.

 This script simplifies the process of setting up, installing (including those pesky drivers), and running Hashcat for password cracking tasks.